adobe/aepsdk-roku/Documentation/getting-started.md

 > **Note**
 > If you need to run both Media SDK for Roku and AEP Roku SDK in the same Roku channel and want to use the same ECID, use `setExperienceCloudId` API to set the ECID from Media SDK with the AEP Roku SDK.
 For more information, refer to the [API reference](./api-reference.md#setexperiencecloudid).

-## Access SDK APIs in other components
+## Access AEP Roku SDK APIs in other components

-In order to access the SDK APIs in any SceneGraph component, it is required to create a new SDK instance within the component due to the limitations in the component scope of the Roku SceneGraph framework.
+In order to access the AEP Roku SDK APIs in any SceneGraph component, it is required to create a new AEP Roku SDK instance within the component due to the limitations in the component scope of the Roku SceneGraph framework.

 Firstly, you need to attach the Adobe task node instance to the Scene node.
-After initializing the SDK, add the code below in the Scene script.
+After initializing the AEP Roku SDK, add the code below in the Scene script.

 ``` brightscript
 adobeTaskNode = m.aepSdk.getTaskNode()